 If you are having issues linking your NIN to your telephone line, then you should visit the office of your telephone network service provider to help you out.
 Remember to go with your NIN slip and SIM pack.

-If you happen to lose or misplace your Sim card and want to get a new one, your NIN will be required to complete the SIM registration process.
+If you happen to lose or misplace your SIM card and want to get a new one, your NIN will be required to complete the SIM registration process.
 Without your NIN, you will not be able to register or get a new SIM card.
-Even if you haven’t enrolled for NIN, it is highly important that you look around for any designated NIMC centers near to you to register and collect your NIN.
+Even if you haven’t enrolled for NIN, it is highly important that you look around for any designated NIMC centers near you to register and collect your NIN.

 This is to avoid being disconnected from the network service.
 Remember the NIN is a must-have for every Nigerian citizen.
-It is the valid medium of identification in Nigeria.
+It is a valid medium of identification in Nigeria.
 We hope you found this helpful.